Jonathan Joss

 Jonathan Joss Gonzales (December 22, 1965 – June 1, 2025) was an American actor and musician of Native American ancestry.
-He was best known for his role as Chief Ken Hotate in Parks and Recreation and providing the voice of John Redcorn in King of the Hill.
+He played Chief Ken Hotate in Parks and Recreation and was the voice of John Redcorn in King of the Hill.

 Early life

 Joss was born on December 22, 1965, in San Antonio, Texas, to a family of Comanche and White Mountain Apache descent.
 His parents owned and operated a Mexican restaurant.
 Joss attended McCollum High School, graduating in 1984.
 He enrolled at Texas State University–San Marcos (then Southwest Texas State University), but left before graduating.
 Joss later attended San Antonio College, before graduating from Our Lady of the Lake University with a degree in theater and speech.

 Career

 In 1994, he appeared on the television series Walker, Texas Ranger.
 Joss provided the voice of John Redcorn from seasons 2 to 13 of the animated series King of the Hill, replacing the original actor Victor Aaron after Aaron's death in 1996.
 He also portrayed the recurring role of Chief Ken Hotate in Parks and Recreation.

 Joss was a musician, and performed as part of The Red Corn Band, a reference to the character he voiced in King of the Hill.
 In later seasons, inspired by Joss's offscreen performances, writers for King of the Hill introduced the fictional band Big Mountain Fudgecake, which Joss's character leads.
 He collaborated with the Graywolf Blues Band on the songs "Boogey Man" and "Still No Good", which were released on Graywolf Blues Band's album Dancing in the Rain.

 In 2011, Joss launched a line of spice rubs.

 Before his death in June 2025, Joss returned for the King of the Hill revival series and had begun recording.
 On June 1, just hours before his death, he uploaded an Instagram video of himself walking around Austin and noting how he already recorded lines for four King of the Hill episodes.

 At the time of his death, he was writing a Western graphic novel titled Two Sides to Every Coin.
 New King of the Hill episodes where Joss reprised his role of John Redcorn were aired on Hulu on August 4, 2025.